 Princess Zinaida Volkonskaya

-Princess Zinaida Volkonskaya, nee Princess Beloselsky, was a literary salon hostess, writer, poet, singer and composer, a prominent figure of Russian cultural life of the first half XIX century.
-She was also an opera singer who performed in Paris and London.
+Princess Zinaida Volkonskaya, nee Princess Beloselskaya, was a literary salon hostess, writer, poet, singer and composer.
+You know, she was a prominent figure of Russian cultural life of the first half of the XIX century.
+Also she was an opera singer who performed in Paris and London.

-Zinaida was born on December 14, 1792 in Dresden into the family of Prince Alexander Mikhailovich Beloselsky-Belozersky and Varvara Yakovlevna Tatisheva.
+Pretty girl was born on December 14, 1792 in Dresden into the family of Prince Alexander Mikhailovich Beloselsky-Belozersky and Varvara Yakovlevna Tatisheva.
 Her father was called Moscow Apollo as he was very handsome.
-He was also intelligent and educated and he was friends with Mozart and Voltaire.
+By the way, he was intelligent and educated and he was friends with Mozart and Voltaire.

-Zinaida married Alexander’s aide-de-camp, Prince Nikita Volkonsky, in 1810.
-Soon Zinaida gave birth to a baby.
+Two years later, in 1810, Zinaida married Alexander’s aide-de-camp, Prince Nikita Volkonsky.
+Soon she gave birth to a baby.
 They say that that boy’s father was Emperor Alexander the First.
-To tell the truth the main mistress of the Emperor was Maria Antonovna Naryshkina.
+To tell the truth, the main mistress of the Emperor was Maria Antonovna Naryshkina.

-In 1825 she became a member of the Moscow Society of Russian History and Antiquities and donated her library to the Moscow Society of Naturalists.
+In 1825 Zina became a member of the Moscow Society of Russian History and Antiquities and donated her library to the Moscow Society of Naturalists.

-At the end of 1826 Count Miniato Ricci – Italian aristocrat, and his wife – Russian girl Ekaterina Lunina visited salon of Volkonskaya.
-As a result of that meeting Lunin was left without a husband and Volkonskaya married Ricci.
+At the end of 1826, Italian aristocrat Count Miniato Ricci, and his wife, Russian girl Ekaterina Lunina, visited salon of Volkonskaya.
+As a result of that meeting Lunina was left without a husband and Volkonskaya married Ricci.

 After Alexander I’s death, her brother-in-law Sergey Volkonsky led the Decembrist Revolt against his successor Nicholas.
 The Decembrists were exiled to Siberia, and their wives decided to follow them.